mvolkmann/blog/src/htmx.md

 is inserted relative to an existing DOM element.
 (Replacing an HTML element with a new element is called transclusion.)

+This approach removes the need to serialize data to JSON on the server, parse the JSON on the client, and convert it to HTML.

+Many web app features typically thought to require custom JavaScript code can instead be implemented with only HTMX.
+Examples include lazy loading of data, infinite scrolling, and searching while the user types.

 Interest in HTMX exploded in 2023 after YouTube videos from ThePrimeagen and Fireship were released.
 See {% aTargetBlank "https://www.youtube.com/watch?v=zjHHIqI9lUY", "HTMX" %} and